Maryse Condé: Early life

 Born in Pointe-à-Pitre, Guadeloupe, on 11 February 1934, she was the youngest of eight children.
 Her parents were among the first black instructors in Guadeloupe.
-Her mother, Jeanne Quidal (who was from Marie-Galante, which island would often feature in Condé's creative writing), directed her own school for girls.
+Her mother, Jeanne Quidal (who was from Marie-Galante, an island which would often feature in Condé's creative writing), directed her own school for girls.
 Her father, Auguste Boucolon – previously an educator – founded the small bank "La Caisse Coopérative des prêts", which was later renamed "La Banque Antillaise."

 Condé's father, Auguste Boucolon, had two sons from his first marriage: Serge and Albert.
 Condé's three sisters were Ena, Jeanne, and Gillette, and her brothers were Auguste, Jean, René, and Guy.
 Condé was born 11 years after Guy, when her mother was 43, and her father 63.
 Condé described herself as "the spoiled child", which she attributed to her parents' older age, as well as the age-gap between her and her siblings.

 Condé began writing at an early age.
 Before she was 12 years old, she had written a one-act, one-person play.
 The play was written as a gift for her mother's birthday.

 After having graduated from high school, Condé attended Lycée Fénelon from 1953 to 1955, being expelled after two years of attendance.
 She furthered her studies at the Université de Paris III (Sorbonne Nouvelle) in Paris.
 During her attendance, along with other West Indians, Condé established the Luis-Carlos Prestes club.